-From our formal incorporation in 1990 under the name of Kentucky Environmental Foundation (KEF), our organization has evolved into a link-tank (now called LiKEN) connecting wide webs of communities, scholars, practitioners, and government agencies.
+From our formal incorporation in 1990 under the name of Kentucky Environmental Foundation (KEF), our organization has merged into a link-tank (now called LiKEN) connecting wide webs of communities, scholars, practitioners, and government agencies.
 From the beginning, our work has been about building collaboration across sectors— linking grassroots community mobilization and popular education, with the best available science while working closely with government agencies.

 In 2015, a network of scholars formed the Livelihoods Knowledge Exchange Network (LiKEN) as a non-profit incorporated in the state of Kentucky, with KEF as our fiscal sponsor.
 Founding LiKEN director, Betsy Taylor, was soon joined by Mary Hufford, Julie Maldonado, and other core partners from two decades of work in asset‐based community development.
 Everyone involved in those first years of LiKEN had worked for years at the boundary between grassroots citizen science and academic scholarship.
 We founded LiKEN to create a stable civic and research infrastructure for long term community / scholarly collaboration.
 Our ever widening team of LiKENeers brings in-depth experience from work in Appalachia, the rural South, coastal Louisiana, the Dakotas, California, Washington DC, urban Philadelphia, and Baltimore.
 Our international collaborations span many global regions, especially in India, and South and West Africa.

 Feeling an ever-deeper alignment in our missions, LiKEN and KEF merged in February 2018.
 KEF continues as a project within the expanding LiKEN network dedicated to leverages resources for community-to-community learning for evidence-based action for sustainable livelihoods.
 We realized that our models for community-based work were convergent.
 These models have emerged over decades as we have learned from what works in a wide diversity of projects and issues.
 Our mission is to support local work by communities.
-Communities wrestle with a daunting range of issues–from health, jobs, education, to cultural stewardship.
+Communities wrestle with a daunting range of issues–from health, jobs, education, to cultural and environmental stewardship.
 Especially in under-served communities, it can be hard to ‘connect the dots’ between issues that require specialized knowledge.
 It is hard to overcome these knowledge silos to weave together practical solutions.
 Wealthy communities have professional planners to ‘herd the cats’ needed for holistic planning.
 LiKEN has evolved to fill the gaps in planning resources faced by under-served communities.
 Key in this is the capacity to build government and scholarly support systems for community-based assessments of community risk and community assets.

 We are partners and members of various networks for collaborative, multistakeholder, policy-relevant, knowledge exchange and translation: Kentucky Nonprofit Network, National Rural Assembly, Extractive Industries Transparency Initiative Association, Rising Voices: Collaborative Science with Indigenous Knowledge for Climate Solutions, National Climate Assessment, National Center for Atmospheric Research (NCAR).